 As the temperature rises and summer approaches, many homeowners are gearing up for the fun and relaxation that comes with the season.
 However, along with the summer fun comes an increase in the potential for plumbing problems.
 From clogged toilets to overworked water heaters, summer can put a lot of stress on your home’s plumbing system.
 By understanding the factors that contribute to summer plumbing issues and taking preventative measures, you can avoid costly and inconvenient problems.
 In this blog post, we will discuss some tips to help you avoid summer plumbing problems and keep your home running smoothly all season long.

 When using your garbage disposal, it’s beneficial to run cold water before, during, and after operation.
 This practice helps move waste through the system more effectively, reducing the risk of clogs.
-Cold water is especially important because it solidifies any fats or oils, allowing them to be chopped up and flushed out rather than sticking to the pipes.
+Cold water is especially important because it solidifies any fats or oils.
+This will allow them to be chopped up and flushed out rather than sticking to the pipes.
 If you encounter a clog, rather than reaching for chemical cleaners which can damage your plumbing, try a more natural approach.
 A plunger specifically designed for sinks can be effective in dislodging blockages.
 Alternatively, a combination of vinegar and baking soda poured into the disposal followed by boiling water can help break up clogs.
-Regular maintenance, including cleaning the disposal with ice cubes to sharpen the blades and remove built-up debris, can keep your unit functioning effectively throughout the summer months and beyond.
+Regular maintenance includes cleaning the disposal with ice cubes to sharpen the blades and remove built-up debris.
+This can keep your unit functioning effectively throughout the summer months and beyond.

 Additionally, consider the amount of toilet paper being used with each flush.
 Encourage moderation to prevent overloading the system.
 If a toilet does begin to clog, resist the urge to keep flushing as this can lead to an overflow.
 Instead, reach for a plunger, making sure to use a flange plunger designed for toilets for the most effective seal and suction.

 Equally important is the practice of ensuring all hoses are fully disconnected following use.
-This not only aids in preventing leaks but also circumvents the risk of water remaining in the hose, which can lead to pressure build-up and eventual damage to the bib or the hose itself.
-In regions where temperature fluctuations are significant, even in summer nights, taking steps to insulate your hose bibs can offer an additional layer of protection against unexpected temperature drops that can lead to cracking or leaks.
+This not only aids in preventing leaks but also circumvents the risk of water remaining in the hose.
+Water remaining can lead to pressure build-up and eventual damage to the bib or the hose itself.
+In regions where temperature fluctuations are significant, even in summer nights, take steps to insulate your hose bibs.
+This willoffer an additional layer of protection against unexpected temperature drops that can lead to cracking or leaks.

 Another often overlooked aspect is the impact of high water pressure on hose bibs, which can accelerate wear or lead to leaks.
 Installing a water pressure regulator can maintain a consistent and safe pressure level, prolonging the lifespan of your outdoor plumbing fixtures.
-By adhering to these practices, you can ensure the reliability and efficiency of your outdoor hose bibs, allowing you to enjoy a seamless summer experience with your outdoor activities.
+By adhering to these practices, you can ensure the reliability and efficiency of your outdoor hose bibs.
+This will allow you to enjoy a seamless summer experience with your outdoor activities.

 The summer months typically see a spike in hot water usage as families increase activities such as bathing, laundry, and dishwashing.
 This uptick in demand can strain even the most robust water heaters, leading to potential overuse and eventual failure.
 A practical approach to mitigate this is by adjusting the thermostat on your water heater to a more moderate setting, ideally around 120 degrees Fahrenheit.
 This adjustment can significantly reduce energy consumption while still providing ample hot water for your household needs.